AvePoint/cloud-api/docs/elements/general/job/get-customer-jobs.md

 # Retrieve Job Details of Backup Services for a Customer

-Use this API to retrieve the job details of the backup services for a specific customer.
+Use this API to retrieve the job details job details for a specific job type and module of backup services, including Cloud Backup for Microsoft 365, Cloud Backup for Google Workspace, Cloud Backup for IaaS + PaaS, Cloud Backup for Dynamics 365, and Cloud Backup for Salesforce.

  ## Permission